Starscream-11813/IUTForces/README.md

 ![User Signup](featuresDemo/UserSignup.png)

 ### View Problem Statement:
-Students can click on the Problem Title ot Problem ID of a problem listed on the Problems tab and view its Problem Statement, Time Limit and Memory Limit.
+Students can click on the Problem Title or Problem ID of a problem listed on the Problems tab and view its Problem Statement, Time Limit and Memory Limit.
 ![User Problem Display](featuresDemo/UserProblemDisplay.png)

 ### Submit Solution: